-- Take advantage of aural rehabilitation software such as the LACE or cLear.
-These hearing and listening exercises are proven beneficial.
+- Aural Rehabilitation Software:Consider using specialized aural rehabilitation software such as LACE or cLear.
+These programs offer valuable hearing and listening exercises that have been proven to be beneficial.